-Client-serving obligations for which we use the CR Assessment include: guarantees22 that are provided pursuant to a third party client relationship,23 and obligations relating to the provision of funding by the ABCP conduit directly to the bank's clients.
-Hence, we generally use the CR Assessment for loan commitments provided by sponsors of multi-seller ABCP conduits.
+Client-serving obligations for which we use the CR assessment include: guarantees22 that are provided pursuant to a third-party client relationship, 23 and obligations relating to the provision of funding by the ABCP conduit directly to the sponsor's clients.
+Hence, we generally use the CR assessment for loan or purchase commitments provided by banks of multi-seller ABCP conduits.